-KAMY is a climate justice movement led by mostly youth in Malaysia.
-We believe that nurturing meaningful partnership, peacebuilding and strengthening constituencies across civil society organizations and vulnerable groups like Indigenous communities, women and youth, set the foundation to a people's led climate action.
+KAMY is a climate justice and feminist organisation led by young people to push for the climate emergency declaration in Malaysia.
+We believe that nurturing meaningful partnership, peacebuilding and strengthening constituencies across civil society organisations and vulnerable groups like Indigenous communities, women and youth, set the foundation for people-led climate action.

-Build coalitions, coalitions, and action networks between youth groups, grassroots communities, CSOs and NGOs at the local, national, regional and global levels.
+Facilitate coalition building and forming action networks across youth groups, grassroots communities, CSOs and NGOs at the local, national, regional and global levels.

-Organizing peaceful protests, rallies, discussions, documentaries, arts and customs, training and workshops, etc. to raise public awareness and capacity building for active participation in tackling the climate crisis in Malaysia & lobbying for climate policies that are fair and equitable to the people
+Organising peaceful protests, rallies, discussions, podcasts, documentaries, training and intersectional workshops, etc., capacity building.
+Create safe spaces to lobby for climate policies that are fair and equitable to the people.

 Increasing the resilience of vulnerable communities such as Orang Asli women and youth in improving social and financial security such as; get help during disasters, disaster risk reduction, climate reparation, health, nutrition, education, access to justice and decision making spaces.